How to Delete an Inactive Mailbox in Exchange Online Using PowerShell

 Introduction:

 Managing mailboxes in Exchange Online involves not only creating and maintaining them but also knowing when and how to remove them.
 Deleting inactive mailboxes is crucial for maintaining a clean and secure environment, ensuring that outdated data does not pose a security risk.
-In this blog, we’ll explore how to identify and delete inactive mailboxes in Exchange Online using PowerShell, complete with step-by-step instructions and detailed examples.
+In this blog, we’ll explore how to identify and delete an inactive mailbox in Exchange Online using PowerShell, complete with step-by-step instructions and detailed examples.

 Prerequisites